-- 1. The men (and boys) remain awake all night and say Tikkun Leil Shavuos.
+- 1. The men (and older boys with their parents' permission) remain awake all night and say Tikkun Leil Shavuos.
 They go to the Mikvah before Alos Hashachar (See local calendar.
 For the time in NY see last page).
-There are a few corrections from the Rebbe regarding the Tikun, noted in Likutei Sichos vol. 28 page 315. (also brought at the end of this document). - 2.
+There are a few corrections from the Rebbe regarding the Tikun, noted in Likutei Sichos vol. 28 page 315. (also quoted at the end of this document). - 2.
 For the details regarding Tikun Leil Shovuos, Mikvah, Birchois Hashachar etc. after staying up all night see "Laws and Customs" at the end of this document. - 3.
 The Previous Rebbe said (Sefer Hasichos Tof Shin Daled page 127) that on Shovuos night one has to accept on himself the yoke of Torah, in his heart and in speech by saying: "Ribono Shel Oilom, I am accepting upon myself the yoke of Torah!" - 4.
-The Frierdiker Rebbe writes in a Sicha: In Lubavitch there were several night that they did not recite Krias Shma Sheal Hamita: Shvii Shel Pesach, Hoshana Rabbah, the night of Shovuos and the first night of Pesach.
+The Frierdiker Rebbe writes in a Sicha: In Lubavitch there were several nights that they did not recite Krias Shma Sheal Hamita: Shvii Shel Pesach, Hoshana Rabbah, the night of Shovuos and the first night of Pesach. - 5.
+Until 5730 The Rebbe would come out to the shul at around 3:00 am and say a Maamor connected to Mattan Torah.

-Sunday, ו' סיון, First Day of Shovuos - Yahrtzeit of the Baal Shem Tov:
+Wednesday, זי סיון, First Day of Shovuos - Yahrtzeit of the Baal Shem Tov